Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Angular power spectrum of the reconstructed y -map

 We now estimate the residual power spectrum in the $y$-map after component separation.
 We apply the {\tt MILCA} or {\tt NILC} weights to Gaussian-realization maps drawn using the cross- and auto-spectra of each component at the six \Planck\ HFI frequencies.
-The residual power spectrum in the $y$-map can be also estimated in the spherical harmonic domain, as detailed in Appendix~\ref{app:forecont}.
+The residual power spectrum in the $y$-map can also be estimated in the spherical harmonic domain, as detailed in Appendix~\ref{app:forecont}.
 We have tested the consistency between the two approaches and we give here results for a map-based estimate using a total of 50 all-sky simulations for each of the foreground components.
-Specific simulations, varying the foreground models, were also performed to propagate the 5\% global uncertainties of the model-coefficients into the estimated residual power spectrum.
-We find a 50\% uncertainty in the amplitude of each residual spectrum (clustered CIB, star-forming dusty galaxies and radio sources) in the $y$-map.\\
+Specific simulations, varying the foreground models, were also performed to propagate the 5\% global uncertainties of the model-coefficients (which include the overall uncertainties in the CIB modelling) into the estimated residual power spectrum.
+We find a 50\% uncertainty in the amplitude of each residual spectrum (clustered CIB, star-forming dusty galaxies, and radio sources) in the $y$-map.

 Figure~\ref{fig:refinedforegrounds} shows the {\tt NILC} F/L cross-power spectrum before (black points) and after (red points) foreground correction, using the refined foreground models presented above.
-We also show the clustered CIB (green), infrared source (cyan) and radio source (blue) power spectrum contributions.
+We also show the clustered CIB (green), infrared source (cyan), and radio source (blue) power spectrum contributions.